 “So”, he continued, “while the town had really recognized that Ahsoka was a potential Jedi and they thought this would be great for the town and make them famous in their little sector, it was also dangerous.
 Because if people intercepted the message to the Jedi, they would come and try to kidnap her.
 And the town, not ever having seen a Jedi, wouldn’t know a Jedi from a non-Jedi”.

 While we never got to see Latrans on the show due to a number of reasons (some financial, some practical), her character design wasn’t completely ditched.
 Filoni used her features as the inspiration for the Zygerrians and, more specifically, for the Queen of Zygerria, Miraj Scintel.

 “She (Miraj) looks a little more rat-like or mousey there and I wanted Lantras to be more like a coyote person, a trickster, someone who is deceptive”.
 The theme of coyotes as cunning tricksters is one that is common across various Native American cultures and the character name “Latrans” was probably derived from the coyote’s scientific name, Canis latrans.

 The game’s “Jedi Knight Guardian” appears to be Zygerrian in Jedi robes.
-And while I don’t think this was intentional, I found it amusing nonetheless.
+While I don’t think this was intentional, I still found it quite amusing.